 Vanilla bean pear applesauce isn’t your standard applesauce but instead boasts the sophisticated flavors of vanilla beans and pears.
-No sugar is needed to sweeten the deal!
+No added sugar!

 How about vanilla bean mashed sweet potatoes?
 Or clementine vanilla bean yogurt cake?
 I love vanilla bean spreadable whipped cream cheese and very vanilla buttercream frosting.
 Almond vanilla granola with vanilla beans, puffy vanilla bean peach pancakes, and cinnamon vanilla bean meringues.
 I have more but you’ll just have to take a look here.

 Applesauce is pretty much one of my favorite things, ever.
 Along with vanilla beans.